-The main sources of hedge ineffectiveness in these hedging relationships is the effect of the counterparty and the Group's own credit risk on the fair value of the foreign exchange forward contracts, which is not reflected in the fair value of the hedged item attributable to changes in foreign exchange rates and the risk of over-hedging where the hedge relationship requires re-balancing.
+The main sources of hedge ineffectiveness in these hedging relationships is the effect of the counterparty and the Group's own credit risk on the fair value of the foreign exchange forward contracts, which is not reflected in the fair value of the hedged item attributable to changes in foreign exchange rates and the risk of over-hedging where the hedge relationship requires rebalancing.
 No other sources of ineffectiveness emerged from these hedging relationships.
 Any hedge ineffectiveness is recognised immediately in the income statement in the period that it occurs.
 Of the foreign exchange contracts designated as hedging instruments, 100% are for periods of 12 months or less (FY2018: 81%).

-The following table presents a reconciliation by risk category of the cash-flow hedge reserve and analysis of other comprehensive income in relation to hedge accounting:
+The following table presents a reconciliation by risk category of the cash flow hedge reserve and analysis of other comprehensive income in relation to hedge accounting:

-Year ended 31 July 2019 £m Year ended 31 July 2018 £m Brought forward cash-flow hedge reserve a t start of year 2 1 Foreign exchange forward contracts: Net fair value gains on effective hedges 2 2 Amount reclassified to income statement - revenue (2) 1 Amount reclassified to income statement - cost of sales (2) (2) Carried forward cash-flow hedge reserve a at end of year 2
+Year ended 31 July 2019 £m 31 July 2018 Brought forward cash-flow hedge reserve at 2 1 Foreign exchange forward contracts: Net fair value gains on effective hedges 2 2 Amount reclassified to income statement - revenue (2) 1 Amount reclassified to income statement - cost of sales (2) (2) Carried forward cash-flow hedge reserve at end of year 2